Hunter Henry Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Season Stats

-- So far this season, 13.7% of the 505 passes thrown by his team have gone Henry's way.
+- Henry has caught 45 passes on 69 targets for 517 yards and nine touchdowns, averaging 32.3 yards per game.

-- Henry has seen the ball thrown his way 17 times in the red zone this season, 23.9% of his team's 71 red zone pass attempts.
+- Henry (17 red zone targets) has been the recipient of 23.9% of his team's 71 red zone pass attempts.

-- The Patriots have called a pass in 52.2% of their plays from scrimmage this year while running the ball 47.8% of the time.
+- The Patriots have thrown the ball in 52.2% of their plays from scrimmage this year while staying on the ground 47.8% of the time.
 This offensive attack ranks eighth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Henry's matchup with the Dolphins.